openaustralia/planningalerts/app/views/atdis/_guidance.md

 #### Step 2 - Manual inspection of results

-Go back to the test harness results in step 1 and very carefully examine the development application data that's returned:
+Go back to the test harness results in step 1 and very carefully examine the development application data that's returned, looking for any:

-* Look for any inconsistencies.
+* Inconsistencies.
-* Look for any text description information that looks garbled or malformed.
+* Text description information that looks garbled or malformed.
-* Look for any dummy data that is clearly wrong
+* Dummy data that is clearly wrong
-* Look for any repeated information that shouldn't be repeated
+* Repeated information that shouldn't be repeated

 #### Step 3 - Manual inspection of paging